Secrets to Passing an ERISA Audit

 • adherence to PPACA requirements

 The employer is solely responsible for ERISA compliance.
-Penalties may be enforced for failure to comply with ERISA regulations, including DOL enforcement actions and penalties as well as employee lawsuits.
-Certain infractions can entail up to $100/day penalty for every employee that is affected by a violation until the violation is corrected.
+Penalties may be enforced for failure to comply with ERISA regulations, including DOL enforcement actions and penalties, as well as employee lawsuits.
+Certain infractions can entail up to a $100/day penalty for every employee affected by a violation until the violation is corrected.
 The penalty for late delivery of SPD or Wrap can be as much as $110/day per plan.
 Late filing of form 5500 can result in fines as high as $1,100 per day.

-The DOL estimate three out of four plans they audit have an ERISA violation, and about 70 percent of audits with violation have resulted in monetary fines to the employer.
+The DOL estimate that three out of four plans they audit have an ERISA violation, and about 70 percent of audits with violation have resulted in monetary fines to the employer.

-Knowledge and familiarity of compliance requirements, complete documentation, and policies that show good faith efforts to comply are the best way to be prepared for an audit (as well as to avoid one in the first place).
+Knowledge and familiarity of compliance requirements, complete documentation, and policies that show reasonable faith efforts to comply are the best way to be prepared for an audit (as well as to avoid one in the first place).